ic1149/quicktraintimes/readme.md

 ## How to install or upgrade

 ### Linux
-Run the install script `install.sh` if you have a desktop environment, this installs the program for all users, with a desktop file.
+Download and run the install script `install.sh` if you have a desktop environment, this installs the program for all users, with a desktop file.
+The alias qtt is also added to `.bash_aliases`.

 Alternatively, you can install it manually.
 If you are upgrading, delete the old installer and binary.
 Downoad `quicktraintimes.tar.xz` in release.
 Then, extract the file.
 After that, cd into it and run `sudo make install`.